Being in a slump sucks BIG TIME.

 Now That the Slump is Gone…

-Share your success and knowledge with friends and strangers, help them beat their slump.
+Share your new found success and knowledge with friends and strangers, help them beat their slump too.
 Mentor them, cradle them in your arms like a little wet puppy, and love them unconditionally.

 Most importantly, enjoy the journey amigo.